 Jung Kook is the magnetic vocal heart of BTS, whose solo work and stage presence have defined a generation of global pop.

-Born in Busan, South Korea, Jeon Jung-kook was just a teenager when he became the youngest member of BTS, a group that would reshape the global music landscape.
-He grew up in the spotlight, evolving from a shy dancer into a powerhouse performer known for his precise, emotive vocals and intense work ethic.
-While BTS's records and stadium tours made history, Jung Kook carved his own space with solo tracks that explored vulnerability and euphoria, resonating deeply with fans.
+Jeon Jung-kook released his official solo debut 'Golden' in 2023, marking a full-circle moment as a standalone artist while remaining part of BTS.
+He was just a teenager when he became the youngest member of the group, evolving from a shy dancer into a performer with precise, emotive vocals and intense work ethic.
+His solo tracks explored vulnerability and euphoria, resonating deeply with fans.
 His influence extends beyond music; he is a fashion touchstone and a symbol of artistic dedication, embodying the passionate connection between BTS and their audience.
-His official solo debut, 'Golden,' marked a full-circle moment, cementing his status as a standalone artist without leaving the group that made him.

 1997–2012